 - 3 The macro UPCXX_SERIALIZED_FIELDS must be invoked directly within a class definition in a context that has public access level.
 The macro arguments must name non-static member variables of the class or an application of UPCXX_SERIALIZED_BASE (§6.2.5).
 A bit-field data member may not be used as an argument.
-In addition, the following must hold: - The class must have a default constructor; the default constructor may have any access level. - Each argument to UPCXX_SERIALIZED_FIELDS must be of a non-array type T, or of a (possibly multidimensional) array of elements of type T, where: - 6 T must not be qualified with const - 7 T must be Serializable and Destructible - 8 T and deservatived type t<T> (§6.2.6) must be the same type - 9 UPC++ serializes an object of a type T that invokes UPCXX_SERIALIZED_FIELDS by serializing each member variable that is an argument to the macro in some unspecified order.
+In addition, the following must hold: - The class must have a default constructor; the default constructor may have any access level. - 5 Each argument to UPCXX_SERIALIZED_FIELDS must be of a non-array type T, or a (possibly multidimensional) array of elements of type T, where: - 6 T must not be qualified with const - 7 T must be Serializable and Destructible - 8 T and deserialized_type_t<T> ($\S6.2.6$) must be the same type - 9 UPC++ serializes an object of a type T that invokes UPCXX_SERIALIZED_FIELDS by serializing each member variable that is an argument to the macro in some unspecified order.
 Deserialization starts by default constructing an object of type T. Then each member variable listed in UPCXX_SERIALIZED_FIELDS is destructed and overwritten by an object deserialized from the byte stream, in the same order as serialization.
-Member variables elided from UPCXX_SERIALIZED_FIELDS are not overwritten; they retain their initial values as determined by the default constructor for T.
+Member variables elided from UPCXX_SERIALIZED_FIELDS are not overwritten; they retain their initial values as determined by the default constructor for T. - 54 September 30, 2022 LBNL-2001480